fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 2. _Precision_: The predicted anti-noise signal should have as low as possible MSE (or RMSE) metric to prevent amplification of ambient noise.
 3. _Entertainment_: It is necessary to keep music and conversations inside the car not suppressed
 4. _Security_: Data transmissions between the mobile app and car audio system should be encrypted to prevent breaches.
-4. _Cost_: Infrastructure and operational costs should remain below a certain monthly budget to support system, e.g. $500 per month.
+5. _Cost_: Infrastructure and operational costs should remain below a certain monthly budget to support system, e.g. $500 per month.
-5. _Data Privacy_: No personal user data should be stored or transmitted.
 6. _Scalability_: Infrastructure should be scalable to support an increasing user base without substantial cost hikes, especially if the solution will be used in other scenarios (e.g. meetings, calls, meditation etc.)
 7. _Sustainability_: Continuous monitoring and optimization to remain within a defined budget constraints.
 8. _Storage Efficiency_: Model and associated data should be compact enough to prevent undue storage strain on user devices.
 9. _Battery Efficiency_: Ensure the app's operations are optimized to minimize the battery consumption during the use.

 **Constraints:**